boris-kz/CogAlg/README.md

 - these distances and proportions are also compared to find “equivariance” or affine transformations,
 - capsules also send direct feedback to lower layer (dynamic routing), vs. trans-hidden-layer backprop in ANN

 But measure of similarity in CapsNet (“agreement” in dynamic routing) is an unprincipled dot product.
-This is very common in recognition algorithms, but product exaggerates similarity: it is a superset of comparands, while conceptual similarity is their common subset.
+Product is very common measure, but it vastly exaggerates similarity.
+It’s a superset of comparands, but conceptually similarity is a common subset, which would be a minimum for single-variable comparands.
 Exaggeration adds resistance to noise, but at the cost of drastically impaired precision.
-The distinction between input and noise is case-specific and should be learned from the input itself.
+The distinction between signal and noise is case-specific and should be learned from the input, not built into algorithm.
-Common subset of two integers is the smaller of them, or compression of represented magnitude by replacing larger input with the difference between inputs.
-This is a direct implication of information theory: compression must be a measure of similarity, but no one else seems to use it from the bottom up.
-It’s not sufficient per se, basic working measure would probably be more complex, but minimum is unavoidable as a starting point.

-In general, CapsNet is not designed from the scratch, it carries a lot of baggage from conventional ANN:
+In general, CapsNet is not a consistent bottom-up design, it carries a lot of baggage from conventional ANN:

-- CapsNet is initially fully-connected, with a network-centric bias toward uniform matrix operations (In CogAlg, search is selective over incremental dimensionality, distance, and unfolded depth of the inputs).
-- they use CNN for initial layers to recognize basic features, but a truly general method should apply the same principles on all levels of processing, any differentiation should be learned rather than built-in.
+- parameters are hand-picked and defined on a blob / object level, vs. derived recursively starting from pixel-level cross-comparisons.
-- capsules of all layers contain the same parameters: probability and pose variables, while I think the number of parameters should be incremental with elevation, each level forms higher-order derivatives of input variables.
+- capsules of all layers have the same parameters: probability and pose variables, while I think their number should be incremental with elevation, each level forming higher-order derivatives of input parameters.
 - the number of layers is fixed, while I think it should be incremental with experience.

 My patterns have match instead of probability, a miss that includes pose variables, plus selected properties of lower-level patterns.
 In my terms, Hinton’s equivariance is a match between misses: differences and distances.